 Forage Edible Weeds in Your Backyard

-Not only are they amazing and usable to us in a multitude of ways, but we as humans can also learn from their persistence and humble strength!
+Not only are they amazing and usable in a multitude of ways, but we humans can also learn from their persistence and humble strength!

-Keep growing, thrive in the worst of conditions, restart on your own, and heal everyone around you.
-These edible weeds are wise, beautiful, useful, and healing.
+Keep growing, thrive in the worst of conditions, restart on your own, and soothe everyone around you.
+These edible weeds are wise, beautiful, useful, and supportive.
 Use them to their potential!

 I was wondering if you could answer a question Im having a hard time finding the answer too?
 I’m currently renting and have been here for little over a year now.
 My family doesn’t use any chemicals to keep bugs away or weed killers but were not sure if the family before us did or not and the landlord doesn’t know either.
 Do you think if they did would a year be long enough for the plants to be safe to harvest for tincture, extracts, salves, and teas?